College of DuPage: Academics

 College of DuPage offers transfer degree and technical education programs in various fields and disciplines.
-The college offers 9 different associate degrees with 79 different associate degree options and 161 Certifications.
-Academic Opportunities can be found in nine different areas including Adult Fast Track, Dual Credit programs for high school students, Field Studies & Outdoor Adventures, Global Education, Honors programs, Learning Communities, STEM, Study Abroad, and Workforce Development.
+The college offers nine associate degrees, 79 associate degree options, and 161 certifications.
+Academic opportunities can be found in nine different areas including Adult Fast Track, Dual Credit programs for high school students, Field Studies & Outdoor Adventures, Global Education, Honors programs, Learning Communities, STEM, Study Abroad, and Workforce Development.

 The college offers "3+1 degree" programs to earn a bachelor of science or bachelor of arts degree.
 The program requires students to take three years of classes at College of DuPage and a fourth year taught by a partner university on College of DuPage's campus.
 Partner universities include Benedictine University, Concordia University Chicago, Governors State University, Lewis University, National Louis University, and Roosevelt University.
-Continuing Educational opportunities are categorized in five groupings including Adult Enrichment, Business Solutions, Healthcare Education, Professional Development, and Youth Academy.
+Continuing Educational opportunities are categorized in five groupings: Adult Enrichment, Business Solutions, Healthcare Education, Professional Development, and Youth Academy.

 College of DuPage has a meteorology program that offers students credit for storm chasing.
 It was the first program in the country to offer storm chasing classes to undergraduates in 1989.
 Students in the department participate in community skywarn programs as advance spotters.
 The architecture program is one of the college's strongest programs and many graduates transfer to University of Illinois at Urbana–Champaign or the University of Illinois at Chicago.